SaurabhSinghRbz/weatherForecast/README.md

 ## Features :
 - You can check the weather of any city.
+- You can see the map of searched city to the right of it.
 - It will show the proper message on any wrong city name.
 - It will show the sun image during the day and the moon image at night.
 - You can see the next seven days' forecast.
+- This is fully responsive.